k0rventen/k0rventen.github.io/content/posts/kube-user.md

 nice !
 Using only 3 commands we were able to create and configure our service account.
 Of course if further configuration on the role is needed (to have greater granularity), we can create a proper manifest or edit the ressource, but it gives us a good base to start with.

-### Note for kubernetes >= 1.25
+### Note for kubernetes >= 1.24 [Updated January 2023]
-Since kubernetes 1.25 (and 1.24 on some distros), when creating a serviceaccount, kubernetes does not create an associated token containing a token.
+Since kubernetes 1.24 (or 1.25 depending on the distro and flag activation), when creating a serviceaccount, kubernetes does not create an associated token containing a token.
+Release note about the change [here](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md#no-really-you-must-read-this-before-you-upgrade).

 Instead, we should use `Tokens`:

 ```
 kubectl create token <serviceaccount_name>